camrossi/akb/README.md

 * kubectl bash completion
 * kubernetes dashboard
 * metric server: the default config is modified to add the `--kubelet-insecure-tls` since all the certificates are self signed
 * Guestbook demo application exposed via ingress.
-Access via: http://ingress_ip/ this is not idea, is just for demo purposes
+Access via: http://ingress_ip/ this is not ideal, is just for demo purposes

 ## Terraform Configuration Variables for ACI